iCliniq Logo

 Patient's Query

-I had given one tablet of albendazole 400mg to my daughter about 16 days ago.
-And four of my family members had also taken one tablet each as per your advice.
-Can I give to my three years old daughter again the second dose.
-Is it safe.
-Thanks
+I gave one tablet of Albendazole 400 mg to my daughter about 16 days ago.
+And four of my family members have also taken one tablet each as per your advice.
+Can I give my three-year-old daughter again the second dose?
+Is it safe?

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!